October 25, 2014

 While changes in a movie-to-television adaptation are not unusual, what was unusual was the fact that most of these changes were explained WITHIN the show.
 Specifically, the episode “Citizen Ghost,” which took place in a flashback that immediately followed the events of the first movie.
 It stated that the uniforms, covered in marshmallow goop after the original defeat of Mr. Stay Puft, had become so infused with spectral energy that they had to be destroyed.
 Luckily their new customized uniforms arrived during all the chaos.
 Slimer was found while they were fixing up the firehouse and Egon decided to keep him around as a guinea pig, much to Peter’s chagrin (since Slimer slimed him when they first met, and would continue to slime him throughout the series as a running gag).
 The episode “Take Two” also established that the film actually existed in-universe, inspired by the lives of the cartoon characters.

-Ivan Reitman, Michael C. Gross and Joe Medjuck, the latter two producers on the film, served as producers for the series.
-Ernie Hudson was the only actor from the movie to audition for the role of his character, but somehow lost out to then up-and-coming comedian Arsenio Hall.
-Hall also provided the voice for the commercial bumpers, spoken through the ghost in the no-ghost logo.
+Reitman, Michael C. Gross and Joe Medjuck—the latter two producers on the film with Gross having also designed the no-ghost logo—served as producers for the series.
+Ernie Hudson was the only actor from the movie to audition for the role of his character, but somehow lost out to then up-and-coming comedian Arsenio Hall (it’s reported that Hudson was told he didn’t adequately capture the performance from the film that he gave).
+Hall also provided the voice for the commercial bumpers spoken through Mooglie, the ghost in the no-ghost logo.
 Maurice LaMarche, a known impressionist, was asked not to impersonate Ramis when auditioning for Egon.
 He did and got the part anyway, although he began the series with a much deeper tone for the first few episodes than he would use for the remainder.
 Lorenzo Music was cast as Peter, Frank Welker as Ray and Slimer, and Laura Summer as Janine.
 Another unusual aspect of the show was that the cast recorded their lines together to retain the ensemble feel of the film, whereas many shows had their actors recording individually.
 Often, when someone was unable to make a session, the other actors would have fun imitating them for the duration of the recording.

 The Real Ghostbusters soundtrack album cover.

 Unfortunately, with success came extra attention and the old Hollywood adage: “if it ain’t broke, fix it anyway.”
 Parent groups found the show a bit too scary for children and expressed their displeasure to the network.
-As a result, ABC, in a stronger position than when they first bought the show, brought in consulting firm Q5 to retool and “improve” it and the rest of their Saturday line-up.
-Their suggestions included giving the Ghostbusters specific roles: Egon became the brain, Ray the builder, Peter the comedic con-man, and Winston the driver.
+As a result, ABC, in a stronger position than when they first bought the show, brought in consulting firm Q5 to retool and “improve” it along with the rest of their Saturday line-up.
+Q5’s suggestions included giving the Ghostbusters specific roles: Egon became the brain, Ray the builder, Peter the comedic con-man, and Winston the driver.
 Janine, perceived as too “harsh and slutty”, had her feisty personality toned down so that she could become the den mother.
-Her design was altered to make her short hair softened and lengthened along with her skirt, and her pointy glasses were rounded as “sharp objects frighten children.”
-Summer was replaced by Kath Soucie, who had a softer vocal performance.
+Her design was altered to make her short hair softened and lengthened along with her skirt, and her pointy glasses were rounded as “sharp objects frighten children” (she’d undergo a few design changes during the remainder of the run, which were addressed later on).
+Summer was also replaced with Kath Soucie, who had a gentler vocal performance.
 The story content and subject matter was to be less scary and even more kid-friendly with a greater focus put on Slimer.
 Slimer gained more intelligible speech patterns and slowly worked his way to the center of stories since he was a “child surrogate” that represented the audience.
 Peter also became less hostile towards him, giving him the nickname “spud.”
 New recurring children characters called the Junior Ghostbusters were introduced to give the intended audience characters they could relate to.
-The animation and character designs were also altered slightly, with Ray becoming thinner and Slimer gaining a tail.
+The animation and character designs were also altered slightly; with Ray becoming thinner and Slimer gaining a tail.
 Under protest about these changes and many others that were successfully shot down (such as eliminating Ray from the cast as superfluous), Straczynski quit the show.
 Janson and Menville were promoted to story editors in his place.

 Ray has gone on a diet.